-Sky ECC appeal trial begins under tight security
+Sky ECC appeal begins amid tight security

-The major Sky ECC appeal trial began on Monday before the Brussels court of appeal in the converted NATO building in Haren.
+The Sky ECC appeal trial began on Monday before the Brussels court of appeal in the converted NATO building in Haren.
 The proceedings began with some delay due to the strict security measures, resulting in tensions at the start of the hearing.

-“We make no concessions when it comes to security,” the judge responded to the lawyers' complaints.
+“We make no concessions when it comes to security,” the judge said in response to complaints.
 Security is also strictly enforced in the courtroom itself.
 For example, the passing of a pen to a defendant resulted in a warning from the judge.
-The appeal trial will last until the end of November.

 The Sky ECC trial revolves around a large criminal organisation that was active in drug trafficking between Belgium and Latin America.
 The network was broken up when the encrypted communication networks Sky ECC and Encrochat were decrypted in 2020.
-After an eleven-month trial, 115 individuals and four companies were found guilty in the first instance in this case on 29 October 2024.

 The increased security measures do not only apply to this trial.
 At the same time, the Bruges criminal court is also hearing a case in the Justitia building for several weeks: a case of international drug trafficking, with 31 people in the dock.